 Construction zones can be hazardous both to drivers and those working within the zones.
 When large trucks enter these tight driving spaces, it can even be more dangerous.
-Between 2007 and 2011, there were close to 1,000 deaths in construction zones attributed to large trucks or buses by the Federal Motor Carrier Safety Administration, highlighting how deadly it can be when drivers of these large trucks are careless when they enter any type of construction zone.
+Statistics by the Federal Motor Carrier Safety Administration reveal that between 2007 and 2011, there were nearly 1,000 deaths in construction zones attributed to large trucks or buses, highlighting how deadly it can be when truckers driving large commercial vehicles are careless when they enter a construction zone.

 Frequency Of Truck Accidents In Construction Zones

-Work or construction zones on highways and roads are a hot bed for accidents, especially with large trucks.
+Work or construction zones on highways and roads are a hotbed for accidents, especially with large trucks.
 In 2010, there were over 87,000 vehicle accidents in work zones with almost 600 fatalities.
-What is staggering about these numbers that an estimated 25% of all the fatalities involved large trucks.
-Considering that only about 10% of all registered vehicles are classified as large trucks which only drive an approximate 16% of the total miles each year by all registered vehicles, this is a high amount of accidents that are caused by large trucks in work zones.
+It is staggering that an estimated 25% of all the fatalities involved large trucks.
+Considering that only about 10% of all registered vehicles are classified as large trucks, truckers drive nearly 16% of the total miles each year by all registered vehicles.
+A disproportionate number of accidents that occur in work zones are caused by large trucks.

 Characteristics Of Construction Zone Accidents

-Work or construction zones generally involve lane closures, reduced driving space and tight maneuvering required by drivers.
-Most work zones are well marked and have reduced speed limits to deter accidents, yet these accidents still occur frequently, about one every few minutes.
+Work or construction zones involve lane closures, reduced driving space, and tight driving maneuverability.
+Most work zones are well marked and have reduced speed limits to deter accidents, yet these crashes still occur frequently at a rate of about one every few minutes.
 According to the Federal Highway Administration, here are some of the common characteristics of construction zone crashes in 2008: